Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Results

-In both single- and two-mode experiments, the time evolution of the spin popultation does not fully return to $P_\uparrow=0$ as the Lamb-Dicke approximation breaks down at higher phonon numbers~\cite{leibfriedQuantumDynamicsSingle2003, vogelNonlinearJaynesCummingsDynamics1995, chengNonlinearQuantumRabi2018a}.
+In both single- and two-mode experiments, the time evolution of the spin population does not fully return to $P_\uparrow=0$ as the Lamb-Dicke approximation breaks down at higher phonon numbers~\cite{leibfriedQuantumDynamicsSingle2003, vogelNonlinearJaynesCummingsDynamics1995, chengNonlinearQuantumRabi2018a}.
 To account for this effect, we derive and fit a model that includes the nonlinearity of the dispersive shift at large Fock numbers.
-This nonliearity keeps $P_\uparrow$ in Figs.~\ref{fig2} and \ref{fig3} from reaching zero at $\theta = 2\pi$~\cite{supplement}.
+This nonlinearity keeps $P_\uparrow$ in Figs.~\ref{fig_singlemode_fit} and \ref{fig_twomode_fit} from reaching zero at $\theta = 2\pi$ (See Methods).